Last updated on April 27th, 2026 at 06:27 pm

 Are you super pumped for your next laundry day?
 I know I am.

 Ok, so maybe laundry isn’t the most fun activity.
 But it’s something every one of us has to do, therefore making even one of these habit changes can have a pretty sizeable impact.
-I think it feels pretty good knowing how I can just about eliminate plastic waste in one area of my house, because in many other areas it feels impossible.
+I think it feels pretty good knowing how I can just about eliminate plastic waste in an entire area of my house, because in many other places it feels impossible.

 Leave a Comment